 How to reattach the head?

-Under a hypothetical situation let us consider, you have made some commits in detached mode, making the commit graph look like figure 3.
+Under a hypothetical situation, let us consider, you have made some commits in detached mode, making the commit graph look like figure 3.

 You have accidentally made some commits from the detached head resulting in this kind of commit graph.
 There might two things that you want to do:

-1. disregard the commits made in the detached mode and move on
+- Disregard the commits made in the detached mode and move on

-2. Commit these changes made in detached mode to a branch.
+- Commit these changes made in detached mode to a branch.

-Let us looks at how do this:
+Let us look at how to do this:

 1. Disregard the commits made in detached mode